ualbertalib/pushmi_pullyu/README.md

 Note: You may need permission to push a gem up to Rubygems!
 You will first need to create an account on rubygems.org.
-Once you have an account, bug Shane or Matt to [add you as an owner](http://guides.rubygems.org/command-reference/#gem-owner) to pushmi_pullyu Rubygem.
+Once you have an account, bug Tricia, Omar, or Henry to [add you as an owner](http://guides.rubygems.org/command-reference/#gem-owner) to pushmi_pullyu Rubygem.
 Once you are an owner you should be able to push new versions of pushmi_pullyu up to Rubygems.

 ## Deployment